McLaren P1: P1 LM (2016–2017)

 With the production run of the P1 GTR complete, and prompted by their efforts in converting track-only P1 GTRs to road-legal specification, Lanzante Motorsport commissioned McLaren Special Operations' Bespoke division to build a further total of 6 new P1 GTRs for them to develop into road-legal P1 LM variants.
 Of this production run, five P1 LMs were sold and the sixth, the prototype P1 LM codenamed 'XP1 LM', was retained and is now being used for development and testing of future models.
 In order to convert the cars into the P1 LM specification, Lanzante Motorsport made changes to the drivetrain hardware (to increase power output), employed a modified rear wing and larger front splitter along with dive planes (to improve downforce), removed the air-jack system and installed Inconel catalytic converter pipes and exhaust headers, lightweight fabricated charge coolers, Lexan windows, lighter seats (similar to those used in the F1 GTR) and a titanium exhaust system, bolts and fixings (to save weight).
-The result is a weight reduction of 60 kg as compared to the McLaren P1 GTR as well as a 40 percent increase in downforce.
+The result is a weight reduction of 60 kg as compared to the P1 GTR as well as a 40 per cent increase in downforce.
 The P1 LM also features a larger twin-turbocharged V8 engine than the P1 and P1 GTR at 3994 cc with an 8,500 rpm red line.

 The P1 LM has a total power output of 1000 PS and 1050 Nm of torque, with 800 PS being delivered at 7,250 rpm and an additional 200 PS from its electric motor.
 The top speed is limited to 345 kph.
 The tyre specifications are 275/30/19 for the front tyres and 335/30/20 for the rear tyres.

 At the 2016 Goodwood Festival of Speed, the prototype P1 LM, 'XP1 LM', set the fastest ever time for a road car up the Goodwood hillclimb, with a time of 47.07 seconds, driven by Kenny Bräck.

-On 27 April 2017, the prototype P1 LM, XP1 LM, continued its success on track, beating the road car lap record time at the Nürburgring Nordschleife, with a time of 6:43.22 using road legal Pirelli P Zero Trofeo R tyres but without a front number plate required for a car to be road legal.
+On 27 April 2017, the prototype P1 LM, XP1 LM, continued its success on track, beating the road car lap record time at the Nürburgring, with a time of 6:43.22 using road legal Pirelli P Zero Trofeo R tyres but without a front number plate required for a car to be road legal.
 This lap time was once again set by Kenny Bräck, and announced on 26 May 2017.